gecio/gecio.github.io/docs/_gks/machinedeployments/add_ssh_key/index.en.md

     ![Key-List](key-list.png)

-Your Key will now be added to all worker nodes in all machinedeployments.
+Your key will now be added to all worker nodes in all machine deployments.

-## Adding an SSH Key during cluster creation
+## Adding an SSH Key During Cluster Creation

-It is also possible to add SSH keys during cluster creation.
+You can also add SSH keys during cluster creation.
-How to achieve this is described in the [Creating a Cluster](/gks/clusterlifecycle/creatingacluster/)-section of our documentation.
+For more information, see section [Creating a Cluster](/gks/clusterlifecycle/creatingacluster/).

-## Access to the node
+## Access to the Node

-Once you added the SSH key to the cluster, you need to attach a Floating IP to the `Machine Deployment` to be able access the worker nodes via SSH.
+Once you added the SSH key to the cluster, you need to attach a Floating IP to the `Machine Deployment` to be able to access the worker nodes with SSH.

-To achieve this, you have edit the `Machine Deployment`:
+To achieve this, you have to edit the `Machine Deployment`:

 ![Edit-MD](edit_machine_deployment.png)

-And ensure `Allocate Floating IP` is selected:
+Make sure `Allocate Floating IP` is selected:

 ![Enable-Floating_IP](enable-fip.png)

-Once the node is fully created, and has an external ip, you can access to the node using the key.
+Once the node is fully created and has an external IP, you can access the node with the key.
 The default user for Flatcar is `core`.

 ```bash